Python-PyQt/PyQt6-Docs/descriptions/QtGui/QValidator-c.rst

 * For a spin box that accepts lengths, "11cm" and "1in" are :sip:ref:`~PyQt6.QtGui.QValidator.State.Acceptable`, "11" and the empty string are :sip:ref:`~PyQt6.QtGui.QValidator.State.Intermediate`, and "http://example.com" and "hour" are :sip:ref:`~PyQt6.QtGui.QValidator.State.Invalid`.

 :sip:ref:`~PyQt6.QtGui.QValidator.fixup` is provided for validators that can repair some user errors.
-The default implementation does nothing.
-QLineEdit, for example, will call :sip:ref:`~PyQt6.QtGui.QValidator.fixup` if the user presses Enter (or Return) and the content is not currently valid.
+The default implementation does nothing. :sip:ref:`~PyQt6.QtWidgets.QLineEdit`, for example, will call :sip:ref:`~PyQt6.QtGui.QValidator.fixup` if the user presses Enter (or Return) and the content is not currently valid.
 This allows the :sip:ref:`~PyQt6.QtGui.QValidator.fixup` function the opportunity of performing some magic to make an :sip:ref:`~PyQt6.QtGui.QValidator.State.Invalid` string :sip:ref:`~PyQt6.QtGui.QValidator.State.Acceptable`.

 A validator has a locale, set with :sip:ref:`~PyQt6.QtGui.QValidator.setLocale`.
 It is typically used to parse localized data.
 For example, :sip:ref:`~PyQt6.QtGui.QIntValidator` and :sip:ref:`~PyQt6.QtGui.QDoubleValidator` use it to parse localized representations of integers and doubles.

-:sip:ref:`~PyQt6.QtGui.QValidator` is typically used with QLineEdit, QSpinBox and QComboBox.
+:sip:ref:`~PyQt6.QtGui.QValidator` is typically used with :sip:ref:`~PyQt6.QtWidgets.QLineEdit`, :sip:ref:`~PyQt6.QtWidgets.QSpinBox` and `QComboBox <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qcombobox>`_.

-.. seealso:: :sip:ref:`~PyQt6.QtGui.QIntValidator`, :sip:ref:`~PyQt6.QtGui.QDoubleValidator`, :sip:ref:`~PyQt6.QtGui.QRegularExpressionValidator`.
+.. seealso:: :sip:ref:`~PyQt6.QtGui.QIntValidator`, :sip:ref:`~PyQt6.QtGui.QDoubleValidator`, :sip:ref:`~PyQt6.QtGui.QRegularExpressionValidator`, `Line Edits Example <https://doc.qt.io/qt-6/qtwidgets-widgets-lineedits-example.html>`_.